MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----using-predefined-shapes.md

-As you've learned, you can use the &lt;oval&gt; element of VML to create a simple oval.
+As you've learned, you can use the <oval&gt; element of VML to create a simple oval.
 VML provides several other predefined elements.
 In this topic, we will illustrate how to draw graphics by using these elements.

 In this topic: